Universality of empirical risk minimization: Some feature distributions and their domain of Gaussianity

-Consider a two layer neural network with $m$ hidden neurons and fixed second layer weights $f(\bz;\bu) :=\sum_{i=1}^m a_i\sigma(\<\bu_i,\bz\>)$, with input $\bz\in\R^d$.
-Under neural tangent (a.k.a. lazy) training conditions, such a network is well approximated by a linear model with respect to the features
+Consider a two layer neural network with $m$ hidden neurons $f(\bz;\bu_1,\dots,\bu_m) :=\sum_{i=1}^m a_i\sigma(\<\bu_i,\bz\>)$, with input $\bz\in\R^d$.
+We assume that the second layer weights $a_i$ are not trained, since they play a secondary role.
+Under suitable training conditions \cite{du2019gradient}, such a network is well approximated by a model of the form \eqref{eq:FzFirst} with